Vardhini999/FirstRepo/SWRL.md

 ### What is SWRL ?

 SWRL stands for Semantic Web Rule Language, a **rule-based language** proposed to combine structured world of ontologies and inferential capabilities of rule-based reasoning.
-It is a conjunction of ["OWL 2 DL with a subset of RuleML"](https://arxiv.org/pdf/1903.11723.pdf), applying rules of datalog/RuleML onto OWL ontologies.
+It is a conjunction of [OWL 2 DL with a subset of RuleML](https://arxiv.org/pdf/1903.11723.pdf), applying rules of datalog/RuleML onto OWL ontologies.
 It acts more like a complement to the knowledge represented in ontologies for more expressive semantic reasoning.

 ### What was the need for SWRL ?